pssolanki111/polygon/docs/Getting-Started.rst

 - If you pass a ``datetime`` object, and the endpoint accepts a timestamp, the lib will convert internally to a timestamp.
 If there is no timezone info attached to the object, ``UTC`` will be used.

-- If you come across situations where the returned data results are not complete or missing some values (for eg on aggregate bars endpoint), just pass your values as ``datetime`` values (if possible as a timestamp or with timezone information at least)
+- If you come across situations where the returned data results are not complete or missing some values (for e.g. on aggregate bars endpoint), just pass your values as ``datetime`` values (if possible as a timestamp or with timezone information at least)

 - The lib makes its best efforts parsing what the supplied datetime/timestamp/date could mean in context of the relevant endpoint.
 The behavior is of course